thm1118/kibana-auth--xpack-plugin/README.md

 extract security plugin  from x-pack for learning kibana develop, Please use Elastics's x-Pack for a supported product.

-username and password are configed in kibana.yml . user only access configed index name.
+username and password are configed in kibana.yml . user only access configed index name. index name suport wildcard character *

     security:
       encryptionKey: 'aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa'